microcks/microcks-quarkus/README.md

 # Microcks Quarkus

-Quarkus extension that enables embedding Microcks as a DevService managing mocks for dependencies and contract-testing your API endpoints
+Quarkus extension that enables embedding Microcks as a Dev Service managing mocks for dependencies and contract-testing your API endpoints

 Want to see this extension in action?
 Check out our [sample application](https://github.com/microcks/microcks-quarkus-demo). 🚀